jonhue/notifications-rails/notification-pusher/notification-pusher-onesignal/README.md

 **`contents`** Globalized content of the notification.
 Takes a hash with languages as keys and strings as values.

-**`headings`** Globalized header of the notification.
+**`headers`** Globalized header of the notification.
 Takes a hash with languages as keys and strings as values.

 **`subtitle`** Globalized subtitle of the notification.
 Takes a hash with languages as keys and strings as values.